 These twin rooms are a great base for your adventure in Lapland.
 Your room will have all your holiday basics covered plus there's a TV and hairdryer too.
-Just so you know these rooms can sleep 4 people with an extra bed that's suitable for 2 children.
+Just so you know these rooms can sleep 3 people with an extra bed in the bedroom.

 Log Cabin with Terrace